Bg_header_content

 • Redheads can get away with virtually any color except for white or yellow.

-The Hairstyle:
+The Hairstyle

-Jenny McCarthy hairstyles
+Jenny McCarthy hairstyle with glasses

 When it comes to styling your hair for glasses, make sure that you keep any hairdos in balance with your frames.
 Any styles that require volume or pull your hair away from your face, such as a bun or a ponytail, will need to be kept aligned with the extra focus that wearing glasses can draw to your face.
 You can also use your glasses to divert attention from your hairstyle or draw attention to it.
-Teaming large and brightly colored glasses with a sleek bob will give a completely different feel to your look than pairing the same hairstyle with smaller glasses that will blend in.
+Teaming large and brightly colored glasses with a sleek bob hairstyle will give a completely different feel to your look than pairing the same hairstyle with smaller glasses that will blend in.

 • Glasses should compliment your hairstyle and the frame should be matched to the strongest element of your style.